gpufit/Gpufit/docs/bindings.rst

 before passing it to the GPU.
 The same convention is used for the weights, the initial model parameters, and the output parameters.

 In Java we pre-allocate one dimensional FloatBuffers or IntBuffers for the data and the fit results.
-The user is responsible for himself to copy, convert his data into these buffers.
+The user is responsible for copying data into these buffers.

-Unlike the C interface, the external bindings to not require the number of fits and the number of data points per fit to be specified explicitly.
+Unlike the C interface, the external bindings do not require the number of fits and the number of data points per fit to be specified explicitly.
 Instead, these numbers are inferred from the dimensions of the 2D input arrays.

 Optional parameters with default values